 Within the nest, running into the ground, are a series of chambers and galleries which vary slightly in temperature and humidity.
 The workers constantly fuss over the eggs, larvae and pupae, moving them around the nest to keep them in the most favourable growing environment.
 Eggs hatch into helpless larvae that totally rely on liquid food provided by the workers.
 They moult several times as they outgrow their skin, eventually going into a period of pupation within a cocoon when they undergo complete metamorphosis, emerging as adults.

 In the spring winged sexuals are raised - queens and males.
-On calm, balmy evenings in May these sexuals take to the air to mate.
+On calm, balmy evenings in April to October these sexuals take to the air to mate.
 During this nuptial flight one mating provides enough sperm for the queen's lifetime.
 Hundreds of ants swarm at once but many perish, being eaten by birds and other predators.
-The fertilised queens of Formica aquilonia, F. lugubris and F. exsecta, usually return to their home nest or a neighbouring one and at this point shed their wings.
+The fertilised queens of Formica aquilonia and F. lugubris, usually return to their home nest or a neighbouring one and at this point shed their wings.
 A nest may contain many queens.
 A newly mated queen may stay in the nest where she was raised or establish a new colony nearby with some loyal workers.
 Often the daughter colony is very closely connected to the mother nest by trails both above ground and underground.

 Wood ants have fascinating associations with other animals at various levels, from having guests, to parasites, to scavengers that live in the nest, ignored by the ants.
-For example, the beetle, Lomechusa strumosa, is a guest in the Formica sanguinea nest and is treated more or less as part of the colony, being given food and protection.
 The worm, Dendrodrilus rubidus, is found more readily in the nest of Formica aquilonia than in the surrounding soil, as conditions within the nest are very worm friendly, with an abundant food supply.
 As the worms help prevent the mounds from becoming overgrown with moulds and fungi, this is a mutually beneficial relationship for ants and worms.
 Outside the nest, relationships continue as exemplified by the farming of aphids described above.
-At the opposite extreme the capercaillie can completely exploit and destroy the nest if it is in need of a dust bath.

-Wood ants play a very important role in the ecosystem of the Caledonian Forest.
+Wood ants play a very important role in the ecosystem of the forest.
 Where ants have been removed by forest practices, many herbivorous insects can reach numbers out of balance with the rest of the ecosystem and so become damaging to forest trees.
 The ants are known to predate upon caterpillars of species such as the sawfly (Neodiprion sertifer) and pine looper moth (Bupalus piniaria) that eat Scots pine needles.
 But the truth is, little is known about them and the extent of their importance.
 This however is being rectified with several organisations and universities undertaking extensive research to aid future conservation measures.
-Formica aqulionia, F. lugubris and F. exsecta are intolerant of modern forestry practices such as underplanting with non-native trees in native woods (creates too much shade), clear felling, insecticides, habitat fragmentation, overgrazing and disturbance by people poking at their nests.
-They are excellent indicators of undisturbed pine woodland and old birch woodland as they require woods with a diverse and open structure that provide a balance between surrounding trees and sunny glades.